SimonBestia/bully-scripting/docs/02-dsl-reference/global-functions/CreateThread.md

 ---
-description: Starts a new thread using the specified function name.
+description: Create a new thread in DSL.
 sidebar_class_name: hidden
 ---